-Tom’s research specialises in economic dynamics, cost-benefit analysis and natural resource and environmental economics.
-His bioeconomic modelling and biosecurity research has been published in the world’s leading international journals (including Science, Proceedings of the National Academy of Sciences and Conservation Biology), and his current work focuses on ocean fisheries management and major biosecurity issues in Australia and internationally.
+Tom’s research specialises in applied economic dynamics, cost-benefit analysis and natural resource and environmental economics.
+His bioeconomic modelling and biosecurity research has been published in the world’s leading international journals (including Science, Nature Climate Change, the Journal of Environmental Economics and Management, the Proceedings of the National Academy of Sciences, Land Economics, Environmental Modelling and Software and Conservation Biology), and his current work focuses on the major biosecurity issues in Australia and internationally.

 In 2009, Tom received the ‘CSIRO Medal for Research Achievement’, in 2004, the ‘Crawford Award for Research Excellence’ from ABARE, and in 2011 the ‘Eureka Prize for Water Research and Innovation’.
 Over the past ten years, he has also received over $10 million in research and competitive grant income, and currently has 2,727 Google Scholar citations and an h–index of 29.